sethlu/electron-osx-sign/MAS-WALKTHROUGH.md

 The first step is to compile your application into an .app bundle.
 Notice that the --platform which you would normally expect to be "darwin" is instead "mas" to indicate this build is for the Mac App Store.
 Currenly only sethlu's fork supports the mas platform.
 The difference is that MAS builds ommit certain libraries and private API calls that will cause the electron app to be rejected.

+Open terminal and CD to your application source directory.
+Run the following command:

 ```
 electron-packager .
 "My App" --app-bundle-id=com.mysite.myapp --helper-bundle-id=com.mysite.myapp.helper --app-version=1.0.0 --build-version=1.0.100 --platform=mas --arch=x64 --version=0.36.7 --ignore="node_modules/electron-*" --icon=path/to/your/Icon.icns --overwrite
 ```